Key Concepts

 - Works without JavaScript

-Best for: Landing pages, blogs, documentation, marketing sites.
+Common uses: Landing pages, blogs, documentation, and marketing sites.

 Server-Side Rendering (SSR)